jimenezjaime02/crypto/README.md

 python master.py --plot    # Send decisions and charts via Telegram
 ```

-When plotting is enabled, each generated PNG shows price history on the top
+When plotting is enabled, each generated PNG contains two panels.
+The upper
+panel shows price history together with SMA 20, EMA 20 and shaded Bollinger
-panel and RSI 7/14/21 curves on a separate lower panel.
+Bands.
+The lower panel displays RSI 7/14/21 curves with 30/70 threshold lines.

 The script will: